conplementAG/cops-vigilante/CONTRIBUTING.md

 Process is as follows:
-(1) Update all the versions to the next version (search of vX.X.X of the latest release in the source code, e.g. README.md, Helm Chart values.yaml and chart.yaml etc.) in a release / feature branch
+(1) Update all the versions to the next version (search of vX.X.X of the latest release in the source code, e.g. README.md, Helm Chart values.yaml and chart.yaml etc.) in a release / feature branch.
+Do not manually edit the charts/index.yaml file, this should still contain older releases!
 - Update the Helm repo via running these commands in that same branch:

 ```